nymexhub/Voicentia/README.md

  behavior to any of the [project's core team]

 ## Author

-Felipe Alfonso Gonzalez // Software Engineer / Soft Developer.
+By Computer Science Engineer: Felipe Alfonso Gonzalez / EMail: (f.alfonso@res-ear.ch)

-## Questions?
-Write out: f.alfonso@res-ear.ch

 ## Copyright and license